ThunderGunExpress/ThunderMSI/README.md

 - Customize the code
   - Change the file inclusions
   - Change the persistent points
-- Use for to enhance security
+- Use to enhance security

 Check me out at https://ijustwannared.team